jensarps/AMD-feature/README.md

-You can then use the `module` property in the implementation map instead of the `implementation` property to tell the plugin that no file needs to be loaded, but the value of the property should be used to satisfy the request for the feature.
+You can then use the `module` property in the implementation map instead of the `implementation` property to tell the plugin that no file needs to be loaded, but to execute the function found in the `module` property and take it's return value to satisfy the request for the feature.

 	dynamic.js